jwnhy/MOAT-Open/README.md

 ## Network Experiment

 > Note that the performance of MOAT could vary depending on your hardware
 > setup.
-You need at least two machines for the network experiment, one is the
+You need at least two machines for the network experiment; one is the
-> host generating traffic, the other is the tested device with MOAT-hardened
+> host generating traffic and the other is the tested device with MOAT-hardened
 > BPF programs.

 1. Install the kernel with MOAT-support on the tested device.
 2. Ensure that two machines are in the same network.
-3. Compile the test-cases, such as `sockex{1...4}`.
+3. Compile the test cases, such as `sockex{1...4}`.
-4. On tested device, run `iperf3 -s` to process packets.
+4. On the tested device, run `iperf3 -s` to process packets.
-5. On host, run `iperf3` to generate traffic.
+5. On the host, run `iperf3` to generate packets.

 ## System Tracing Experiment

-1. Compile the test-case, `tracepoints.c`.
+1. Compile the test case, `tracepoints.c`.
 It loads 11 BPF programs to trace system events like page faults.
 2. Compile the [UnixBench](https://github.com/kdlucas/byte-unixbench).
 3. Load the BPF programs by `./tracepoints`.